ImSanc/Css_learnings/notes/selectors.md

     }

 ### ID Selector (#id)
-→ Selects a specific element with an ID
+→ Selects a specific element with an ID (should be unique , HTML or css won't complain but should be unique for controls)

     #header {
     background-color: black;